Nicehash Review: The Mining Power Marketplace

 Those selling their hashing power are sometimes called miners, even though this isn’t technically correct.
 A seller at NiceHash can be anyone who owns computer hardware that can be used for mining, and who wants to earn some Bitcoin by using that hardware to mine through NiceHash.
 Getting started as a seller takes little more than 15 minutes.

-While you can sell hashing power on NiceHash from ASIC rigs and even mining farms, I’m fairly certain most of you reading this only want to sell the hashing power of your video card or GPU.
+While you can sell hashing power on NiceHash from ASIC rigs and even mining farms, I’m fairly certain most of you reading this only want to sell the hashing power of your CPU or GPU.
 You can do this with both AMD and Nvidia cards, and the easiest way to do so is to use the free NiceHash Miner software.

 This will require you to register an account at NiceHash so you can use the NiceHash wallet to deposit your mining profits.
 The NiceHash miner makes it very easy to connect the software with your NiceHash account by allowing you to use the email used for your NiceHash account to link the two, rather than needing a long, hard to remember wallet address.